-I bought a RLC-410 and plugged it in, looking for any reason the camera might not work for our (mostly open source) run office.
+I bought an RLC-410 and plugged it in, looking for any reason the camera might not work for our (mostly open source) run office.
 It passed all of my requirements with flying colors and had a great picture and wide angle lens.
 Mounted correctly it could see the entire main floor of the office.

-But we still needed to store the footage and make it viewable remotely.
+My search for the perfect camera was complete but we still needed to store the footage and make it viewable remotely.

 We researched several NVRs but wanted an open source system that gave us access to the file system and allowed for third party integrations.
 After a lot of research we went with MotionEyeOS.